Estimate Time5 min

 Why convert?

-Converting assets in a traditional IRA or employer-sponsored retirement plan to a Roth IRA has several advantages:
+Converting assets in a traditional IRA or employer-sponsored retirement plan to Roth assets has several advantages:

 1. Tax-free withdrawals.
-While traditional IRAs allow for tax-deferred growth of retirement assets, Roth IRA earnings can be withdrawn tax-free, as long as assets are held within a Roth IRA for a 5-year aging period and at least one of the following conditions has been met:
+While traditional IRAs allow for tax-deferred growth of retirement assets, converted Roth balances can be withdrawn tax-free, as long as assets are held for a 5-year aging period (determined independently for each conversion).
+Converted balances can be withdrawn tax-free without meeting this rule if one of the following conditions has been met (note: other exceptions may apply):

 a.
 The owner is at least 59½ years of age.